European leaders rally behind Ukraine ahead of Trump-Putin meeting

 Meanwhile, U.S. Vice President JD Vance met Saturday with top European and Ukrainian officials at the British Foreign Secretary’s weekend residence to discuss how to end the war.

-Trump had earlier said he would meet with Putin even if the Russian leader would not meet with Zelenskyy.
+Trump previously said he would meet with Putin regardless of whether the Russian leader agreed to meet with Zelenskyy.

 The Trump-Putin meeting may prove pivotal in a war that began when Russia invaded its western neighbor and has led to tens of thousands of deaths, although there's no guarantee it will stop the fighting since Moscow and Kyiv remain far apart on their conditions for peace.